 Did you know that not too far from Glasgow and Edinburgh in Scotland is a beautiful moss covered, 100ft deep gorge, through which flows an almost ruby coloured river?

 This magic location, known both as Finnich Glen and the Devil’s Pulpit (more on that soon), appeared in TV’s Outlander (as the location for Liar’s Spring), and also in the 2019 Detective Pikachu movie.
-It’s not well signposted, however, if you make the effort, it is a hugely rewarding spot for both photography and nature lovers.

 So how do you find Finnich Glen, and the Devil’s Pulpit which lies within?
 In this post I’m going to tell you everything you need to know to help you find the Devil’s Pulpit in Finnich Glen, including where to park, how to get down into the gorge itself, photography gear to bring, and tips on taking pictures at Finnich Glen.